 7.

-These numbers are the annual revenue of LinkedIn from 2017 to 2023.
-Note that here year represents the fiscal year which ends on June 30.
-For the fiscal year 2023, the platform made more than $15 Billion in revenue.
+These numbers are the annual revenue figures of LinkedIn from 2017 to 2025.
+Note that this year represents the fiscal year which ends on June 30.
+For the fiscal year 2024, the platform made more than $17 billion in revenue, reflecting LinkedIn Statistics on yearly revenue growth.

 Also, after the acquisition of LinkedIn by Microsoft in June 2016, readers may doubt whether these numbers refer to LinkedIn’s revenue or have other hidden factors.
-To assure everyone, the revenue is taken from the official 10-K form filled by Microsoft where the revenue for each segment was mentioned separately, including LinkedIn.
+To assure everyone, the revenue is taken from the official 10-K form filled by Microsoft where the revenue for each segment was mentioned separately, including LinkedIn, which validates LinkedIn Statistics facts on annual revenue.

 Traffic Referrals